codeclarity/server-side-boilerplate/readme.md

 * Includes .htaccess (Features include standard setup with redirection options, automatic UTF-8, gzip compress, etag revisions, cache-control by object, mobile detection and more).
 * TODO- Separate HTML Files by Doctype and section off each portion of <head>, include more valuable Header inserts, possibly change the project over to the 'HTML Essentials Skeleton' to include a Performance and Speed induced .htaccess, robots.txt and more.
+* **Now includes** a GIT Deployment and Synchronization script.
+(This is in it's initial testing phases and will work with BitBucket and GitHub as of now).
 * Suggestions welcome. <support@icodeclarity.com>

 # Mission